-We perform eligibility reviews where we have a new applicant - these are applicants for listing that do not have any class of securities already listed on the Official List.
-For the avoidance of doubt, this can include instances where the applicant is applying for a premium listing of shares or a standard listing of shares, GDRs, convertible bonds, other (non-convertible) debt instruments, securitised derivatives or miscellaneous securities.
+We perform eligibility reviews where we have a new applicant- these are applicants for listing that do not have any class of securities already listed on the Official List.
+For the avoidance of doubt, this can include instances where the applicant is applying for a premium-listing of shares, non-voting or non-equity shares or a standard listing of shares, GDRs, convertible bonds, other (non-convertible) debt instruments, securitised derivatives or miscellaneous securities.
 It includes applicants for readmission following a reverse takeover.
-We also perform eligibility reviews ahead of a transfer of an existing issuer's listing under LR5.4A.3R (for example from standard to premium listing) and where an applicant has only listed debt securities and wishes to apply for an additional listing of shares or GDRs.
+We also perform eligibility reviews ahead of a transfer of an existing issuer's listing under UKLR 21.5.4A.35R (for example from standard to premium listing) and where an applicant has only listed debt securities and wishes to apply for an additional listing of shares or GDRs.